meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 For transparency, I&rsquo;ll try to show who I am before starting a discussion.
 I&rsquo;m a 30-year old Swedish male, grown up in Sweden.
 I do not study biochemistry, nutrition, dietetics, medicine, physiology or any other relevant field.
 My fields of expertise are in computers and statistics.

 What prompted me to write this post was hearing someone say &ldquo;[do not present secondary reasons to choose a diet as though they were the primary ones](https://www.greaterwrong.com/posts/bujD9zhcb9Apii5J2/dietary-debates-among-the-fruit-gnomes)&rdquo;.
 So what&rsquo;s my primary reason for agreeing with the broad strokes of Paleo/Keto, if I still do?
 Let&rsquo;s find out.

+Target audience: anyone who wants to discuss nutrition topics with me.
+If we have very different memes in our heads, we won&rsquo;t have a productive discussion, so this attempts to bridge that gap.

 <a id="org0941e76"></a>